mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 6. Where do you see yourself in 5 years?
 Building more teams, a writer, a coach, continue to pursue my passion for technologies and building high performing teams.
 On personal front going deeper into meditation.
-Servicing more.
+Serving more to society.

 7. Why did you leave your last job?
 Zenoti: Zenoti was purely sales driven.
 They were not passionate about technology nor about the product.
 Just running behind numbers and making unrealistic promises to customers for selling fast.

 PowerSchool: Its no more on growth path.
 Growth is sluggish.
 Change of hands and management is imminent.

 8. Tell me about a time you failed and what you learned from it.
-No big failures.
 - Early in my career i almost broke a robot.
 It was very expensive then.
 After this incident I became over careful about testing.
 Esp. divide by zero.
 - TekSystems: The project was too big for me.
 60-70 engineers.
 There was no structure of work.
 My knowledge of automation was limited.
 I struggled through that project and those clients.
 - Zenoti: I built a product part of which many stakeholders did not like.
 We replaced that with Tablue.
 Learning: In the earlier phases get enough validations from sales and other stakeholders.
 Do what you think is right however, take all feedback early on and if posssible have some written trails of these.
 Today i am not afraid of making mistakes however, i make many smaller mistakes at earlier phases of their lifecycle to avoid big and last minute failures.
 I encourage my teams making mistakes but earlier in their cycles.
 That way, by the end very little scope for a big mistake.
 I belive in iterations and getting early on customer and other stakeholders feedback rather than building for months and then exposing the system.

 9. How do you handle stress or pressure?
 - Walk backward.
-- Prioritize: Secure the most important things.
+- Prioritize: Secure the most important things. (ask why are we doing what we are doing ?)
 - Keep buffer use technical debt.
 - Plan with enough buffer such that there is no scope for failure.
 - Release new features in phases (Beta, CA, GA): Instrument feature flags.
 Have ability to rollback features etc.
 Example of building logi currently.
 GA.

 10. Describe a situation where you had to work with a difficult coworker.
-- Product partner.
-	- Centralized approach vs Decentralized Approach of management.
+- Product partner: - Centralized approach vs Decentralized Approach of management.
 	- My approach Authoritative, traditional style.
 Experience in managing smaller projects.
 	- Centralized approach while mine is decentralized
 	- Averse to change